-In this shortcut version, I skip making the dough and use ready pita pockets, which when heated become nice and crispy.
+In this shortcut version, I skip making the dough and use ready pita pockets, which become nice and crispy when heated.
 No special equipment is needed but a large sheet pan or two and your oven.

 High heat (around 400 degrees F) is best for baking hawawshi sandwiches, which take about 15 minutes to bake.

 What's in it?
 And how do you make it?

 There are three components to making this hawawshi beef patty sandwich recipe:

 It's not a hawawshi sandwich without the unique seasoning or spice mixture of coriander, allspice, paprika, black pepper, cumin, cardamom, and a pinch of cinnamon (find these spices and more at our online shop).

 Lean ground beef combined with finely chopped vegetables including garlic, onion, bell pepper, hot pepper like jalapeno (optional), and finely chopped parsley.
 The hawawshi seasoning is added to this mixture and combined before cooking (kinda like how you would prepare meat for meatballs, except in this case you do not form the meat into balls).